nrwl/nx/docs/api-jest/builders/jest.md

 ### color

+Alias(es): colors

 Type: `boolean`

 Forces test results output color highlighting (even if stdout is not a TTY).
 Set to false if you would like to have no colors. (https://jestjs.io/docs/en/cli#colors)

+### colors

+Type: `boolean`

+Forces test results output highlighting even if stdout is not a TTY. (https://jestjs.io/docs/en/cli#colors)

+### coverage

+Type: `boolean`

+Indicates that test coverage information should be collected and reported in the output.
+This option is also aliased by --collectCoverage. (https://jestjs.io/docs/en/cli#coverage)

+### coverageDirectory

+Type: `string`

+An array of regexp pattern strings that are matched against all file paths before executing the test.
+If the file path matches any of the patterns, coverage information will be skipped.

+### coverageReporters

+Type: `string`

+A list of reporter names that Jest uses when writing coverage reports.
+Any istanbul reporter

 ### jestConfig